codefellows/seattle-code-301n21/class-15/project-guidelines.md

 Technical merit is graded based on the following criteria:

+### Front-End
-- Good and proper use of HTML and EJS
+- Good and proper use of React
   - Clear, readable, and efficient structure
-  - Uses semantic markup whenever possible
+  - Correctly passes props to children components
-  - Organized into pages and partials for DRY code
+  - Organized into nested components for DRY code

-- Good and proper use of CSS
+- Good and proper use of React-Bootstrap
   - Clear, readable, and efficient styles
-  - Designed with a mobile-first approach, including at least one breakpoint
+  - Designed with a mobile-first approach
-  - Appropriate page layout for desktop
-  - Uses relative units wherever possible for a responsive design
-  - Well-organized file structure following SMACSS principles

-- Good and proper use of JavaScript and jQuery
+- Good and proper use of JavaScript
   - Clear, readable, and efficient code
   - Uses domain models to encapsulate data and behavior, such as objects and constructors
-  - Uses jQuery to respond to user events, receive and process user input, and display new content to the user with AJAX as appropriate
+  - Uses React to respond to user events, receive and process user input, and display new content to the user
   - Contains no unnecessary or commented-out code

+- [Deployed](#deployment) live on the Internet via Netlify

+- Clear documentation in the README.md
+  - See the [documentation guidelines](#documentation) provided above

+### Back-End

 - The project must utilize at least one third-party API
 - Server side code must:
   - Use Node and Express, and other NPM packages as appropriate
-  - Utilize a SQL database as described in detail below
+  - Utilize a Mongo database as described in detail below
   - Routes should follow standard REST conventions

-- Data is persisted in a SQL database
+- Data is persisted in a Mongo database
-  - PostgreSQL database provisioned on the Heroku instance
+  - Mongo database provisioned using Atlas (see README from class 14)
   - Logical schemas with appropriate data types
-  - Data model that maps to the problem domain and uses relational connections, such as joins, as necessary
+  - Data model that maps to the problem domain
   - Ability to read records from the database
   - Ability to create new resources and persist them in the database
+  - Ability to update records in the database
-  - Ability to either update or delete records from the database
+  - Ability to delete records in the database

 - Clear documentation in the README.md
   - See the [documentation guidelines](#documentation) provided above